 The most emotionally mature people I know still get frustrated, still say the wrong thing sometimes, still have days when they’re running on empty and their patience shows it.
 The difference isn’t that they’ve transcended difficult emotions.
 It’s that they’ve learned to navigate them without leaving a trail of damage behind.

-I’ve learned most of what I know about emotional maturity the hard way: through a cross-cultural marriage that demands patience I didn’t know I had, through running a business with my brothers where family dynamics and professional decisions constantly overlap, and through years of getting it wrong before I started getting it slightly less wrong.
+Most of what I understand about emotional maturity has come the hard way: through marriage, through building a business, and through years of getting it wrong before I started getting it slightly less wrong.
 None of this came naturally.
 All of it was practiced.

 This isn’t a list of traits to check off.
 It’s a look at what emotionally mature people tend to do in the small, unglamorous moments that make up actual relationships, and what changes when you start doing those things yourself.